web-servers/tomcat-vault/README.md

 # Tomcat-vault
 Tomcat-vault is a PicketLink vault extension for Apache Tomcat.
-It allows you to "hide" paswords from server.xml.
+It allows you to "hide" paswords from Tomcat configuration files.

 # How to use it ?
 Refer to the INSTALL file for installation and usage instructions.